luispedro/jug/docs/source/text-example.rst

    details.
 .. [#] There is a limit to how much the nodes will wait before giving up to avoid having one bad task keep every node in active-wait mode, which is very unfriendly if you are sharing a cluster.
-Right now, the maximum wait time is set to roughly half an hour.
-Eventually, this will be configurable.
+By default, the maximum wait time is set to roughly half an hour.
+You can set this with the ``--nr-wait-cycles`` (how many times jug will check for tasks) and ``--wait-cycle-time`` (the number of seconds to wait between each check).